Pilkied/Matrix-Gauss-Sums/README.md

 # Matrix-Gauss-Sums
-Program that calculates matrix conjugacy classes and Gauss Sums as referenced in paper "insert link to paper"
+Program that calculates matrix conjugacy classes and Gauss Sums as referenced in paper 'Quaternion Gauss Sums'.